skoulouzis/eVRECatalogueIntegration/README.md

 # eVRE-ENVRI
-This reposetory contains the follwing blocks:
+This reposetory contains the follwing modules:

 * CatMap: Is a flexible catalogue integrator that can convert metadata catalogue records to other formats using the 3m mapper
 * WPS2WADL: A simple tool to convert WPS services to WADL